-- All applicants for the Justice for Families Program are required to submit a Certification of Eligibility. - Applicants proposing projects under purpose area(s) 1, 4, 5, or 6 are required to submit additional certification letters. - Read the "Other Program Eligibility Requirements" section of the solicitation very carefully to determine which certification letters may be required for an application. - Contact the Justice for Families Program at OVW.JFF@usdoj.gov if you have any questions about certification letters.
+- All applicants for the Justice for Families Program are required to submit a Certification of Eligibility. - All applicants must certify that the organizational policies do not require mediation or counseling involving offenders and victims being physically present in the same place. - Applicants proposing projects under Purpose Areas 1, 4, 5 or 6 have additional certifications to meet. - Please read the "Other Program Eligibility Requirements" section of the solicitation very carefully to determine which certification letters may be required for an application. - Contact the Justice for Families Program at OVW.JFF@usdoj.gov if you have any questions about certification letters.